Hong Kong Economic Times Holdings

 Hong Kong Economic Times Holdings Limited also known as HKET Group, is a Hong Kong publisher.
 Its main product was Hong Kong Economic Times and its website hket.com.
-The company also publishes book and magazines.
+The company owns media such as Hong Kong Economic Times, hket.com, U Lifestyle, CTgoodjobs, Health Smart and Apex Print, etc.

 Publications

 Apart from HKET, other publications under the printed media segment of the group include: